lblod/ldes-client/README.md

 - **LOG_LEVEL**: the log level to use, either: error, warn, info, verbose, debug, or silly.
 Default: info
 - **EXTRA_HEADERS**: extra headers added to the requests fetching the LDES pages, as a fetch compatible JSON string.
 Default: {}
 - **BYPASS_MU_AUTH**: do not use mu-auth when writing to the target graph, resulting in no deltas being generated (but a faster processing of the stream).
 Default: false
+- **BYPASS_RDFLIB**: do not use rdflib to fetch data from the LDES feed, but assume Turtle via fetch directly.
+No blank node processing.
+Default: false
 - **RANDOMIZE_GRAPHS**: Add a random /<uuid> suffix to the working and batch graph uris.
 Default: false.
 This is done because of an issue we experienced where virtuoso seems to keep some residue of dropped graphs, resulting in a very long (infinite?) waiting time for some queries.

 > [!CAUTION]